TimoFreiberg/lambada/README.md

 # License

-Copyright © 2017 Aleh Atsman.
+Copyright © 2017 Timo Freiberg

 Distributed under the Eclipse Public License, the same as Clojure.